alejocas/alejocas/README.md

 ## Who am I?
 I don't know, you tell me! 😂
-I'm kidding, my name is Alejandro Castaño Rojas, but you can call me Alejo 👾 I'm currently studying systems engineering and working at [Experimentality](https://www.experimentality.co/) and I have strong beliefs that education is the right way to change the world.
+I'm kidding, my name is Alejandro Castaño Rojas, but you can call me Alejo 👾 I'm a Systems Engineer and I have strong beliefs that education is the right way to change the world.

 Here are some facts about me:
-- 🔭 I’m currently working on software & data engineering problems
+- 🔭 I’m currently working on software & data engineering problems.
-- 🌱 I’m currently learning about data driven architectures, reactive principles and streaming analytics (this may vary, look again in a couple of months)
+- 🌱 I’m constantly learning about data driven architectures, reactive principles and streaming analytics.
-- 💬 Ask me about software design, clean code or enterprise level good practices
+- 💬 Ask me about software design, clean code or enterprise level good practices.
-- ✨ Make education accesible to all
+- ✨ Make education accesible to all.
-- ✌ Don't underestimate the knowledge of others
+- ✌ Don't underestimate the knowledge of others.

 ## ⚡ Languages
 ### I speak